StegVerse-Labs/StegID/docs/STEG_CONTINUITY_GUARANTEES.md

 - claiming biological markers (DNA, fingerprint, face) as primary authentication
 - bypassing guardian/quorum controls when policy requires them

-### P3 â Recovery Parity
+### P3 — Recovery Parity
 Recovery MUST be possible for any identity class **without backdoors**.

 - Humans MAY recover using devices + guardians.
 - AI MUST recover using: prior receipts + guardian attestations + deterministic rules.

-No âadmin overrideâ recovery path is permitted in core guarantees.
+No “admin override” recovery path is permitted in core guarantees.

-### P4 â Accountability Without Personhood
+### P4 — Accountability Without Personhood
 AI identities are accountable through **continuity and auditability**, not moral or legal personhood.

 Systems MUST be able to: